geraldhartley/geraldhartley.github.io/about.md

 permalink: /about/
 ---

-Why hello there, fancy seeing you around these parts!

 Welcome to the blog!
-My name is Gerald, a Data & Analytics professional based in Christchurch, New Zealand.
+My name is Gerald, a Data & Analytics professional from New Zealand, currently based in London, UK.

 You'll see a bunch of posts focused around Data and Analytics, since that's kind of what I do.
 However, you might see the odd personal update, life lesson, public speaking speaking engagement, random thought of the day... you know, just to space it out a bit.

 Main contact is through LinkedIn, so lets connect and hit me up there!

 G

 ### Contact me